 Cinco de Mayo is one day behind us!
 What did you do yesterday?
 Any Latin-inspired cooking?
 A margarita at night?

 We had a few Latin-inspired culinary experiences yesterday.
-No actual Margaritas for me right now but I had a smoothie for lunch with Strawberry Margarita inspired flavors.
+No actual margaritas for me right now, being pregnant and all, but I had a smoothie for lunch with Strawberry-Margarita-inspired flavors.

 While picking a rotisserie chicken at the supermarket, Konrad went for "Smokin' Habanero" flavor (let me just sum it up as YUM!!)
 AND I made these Alfajores cookies.